by Paul Tautges | February 23, 2017 2:15 am

 Knowing that we ultimately work for the Lord is what will keep us working for the glory of God, both in spirit and performance.
 As we honor and submit to our earthly masters, God will be glorified in the workplace.

-[This post is adapted from the message, Redeeming Work, preached at Cornerstone Community Church.]
+[This post is adapted from the message, Redeeming Work.
+To listen, search on the title here.]

 RECOMMENDED MINI-BOOK: HELP!
 I Can’t Get Motivated